Instructional Technology

 Tailoring instruction to meet the diverse learners in a classroom is challenging and time consuming, but can yield results for students that are life altering and empowering.
 Finding the right mix of tools, strategies and resources will help teachers attain the goal of meeting the needs of the students in the classroom.
 Technology has done much to assist in this somewhat daunting task.
 In this course, participants will review the principles of differentiation, explore data-gathering tools to assess students' entry points to learning, explore instructional models and technology tools that foster differentiated instruction, build a lesson that incorporates the learning gleaned from the course, and receive peer feedback on the product developed.

 NOTE: This course is 100% online and will take approximately 6 hours to complete.
-This course begins on October 2, and participants have until October 25 to complete all required assignments and activities to receive CTLE credit.
+This course begins on March 4, 2024, and participants have until March 25 to complete all required assignments and activities to receive CTLE credit.

 LHRIC Model Schools utilizes the Schoology Learning Management System.
 Upon registration, you will receive a welcome message from your instructor with information on how your course works, what you can expect, how to get help along the way, and steps you need to take to enroll.